 - Keep track of the total number of people admitted with EBT cards, and report that number to Mass Cultural Council by January 15, 2021.

 How do I sign up?

-Make sure that your organization meets the minimum requirements listed above, and then submit your information via this online form.
+Make sure that your organization meets the minimum requirements listed above, and then online registration form.